The MX3D Robot Arm is designed by the engineers of Altair, 3D printed by MX3D and serves as a replacement part for a ABB robot.

 The large scale optimised part was first presented to the public back in November 2019, just before installation.
 After a pause in the project due to the corona crisis, the installation of the optimised part in the original industrial robot has now successfully been completed by the project team.

-The goal of the joint project was to enable the manufacturing of customized replacement parts.
-This allows for a rapid and automated production of large-scale parts that normally required extensive tooling and overseas production, causing long lead times and limited customisation options.
+The Robot Arm project now covers the complete process, starting from disassembly, reverse engineering, optimising, printing, finishing and finally assembling and using the robot.
+The goal of the joint project is to enable the manufacturing of customized replacement parts.
+This allows for a rapid and automated production of large-scale parts that normally requires

 Interested in having a specific heavy equipment part to be printed and/or optimized?
-Reach out to email@example.com for enquiries.
+Reach out to email@example.com for inquiries.